Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 isRef_speaker | Pre-filled | Generated from the `.pseudonym` column with `#` prefixed.
-.pseudonym | Data entry | An example of a column from a data steward's source data, so that speakers in the collection are anonymised. datePublished | Data entry | The date the object was published. isRef_pdcm:memberOf | Data entry | The collection this object is a member of, generated from the `@id` column in the Root tab. isRef_license | Data entry | The `@id` of the license to which this object adheres. isRef_indexableText | Data entry | Identifies which of the files in the given object has content that is indexed for search purposes.
-For example, in the template, the content of the CSV file would be searchable, whereas the EAF and WAV file would not.
+.pseudonym | Data entry | An example of a column from a data steward's source data, so that speakers in the collection are anonymised. datePublished | Data entry | The date the object was published. isRef_pdcm:memberOf | Data entry | The collection this object is a member of, generated from the `@id` column in the Root tab.
+Or if the collection contains sub-collections, a reference to another RepositoryCollection @id. isRef_license | Data entry | The `@id` of the license to which this object adheres. isRef_indexableText | Data entry | Identifies which of the files in the given object has content that is indexed for search purposes.
+For example, in the template, the content of the CSV file would be searchable, whereas the EAF and WAV files would not.
 If `isRef_indexableText` is not included in a collection, search will only run on the metadata and not the transcript file content.

 <br>

-### Files
+### Files (CSV, EAF, WAV)

-A file is container for data and can store data in different formats.
+A file is a container for data and can store data in different formats.
 For example, a single object could have an audio file as well as a text file containing a transcription of the audio.
-Three examples of files tabs are included in the template, and their columns are combined in the table below.
+Three examples of file tabs are included in the template, and their columns are combined in the table below.

 Tab | Column | Type | Description
 --- | --- | --- | ---